 So, where’s the problem?

-The problem is that all the interruptions come at a price: stress.
-They impose higher pressure on us because we’re constantly going back and forth between things.
+The problem is that interruptions come at another price: stress.
+Interruptions impose higher pressure on us because we’re constantly going back and forth between things.
 Our brain has to switch into a different mode, no matter what type of interruption we encounter.
-In other words, your environment can make or break your productivity - and your health.
+In other words, your environment can make or break your productivity - and your mental health.

 So, what can you do?

 Treat work like work.
 Your body and mind recognize it!
 How you set yourself and your environment up makes a big difference.
-Hunched over on the couch is not a good signal because for your mind it’s like Netflix time.
+Hunched over on the couch is not a good signal because your mind knows you'd sit the same way if you were watching Netflix.
 When you sit upright, though, your mind gets into “work mode” easier.
-Train your brain to switch into “work mode” by building habits that you keep.
+Train your brain to switch into “work mode” by building better, and different habits.
+Then, keep those habits.

-Learn how to focus and stay focused on a single task.
-Keeping your focus does not only make you more productive but also trains your mind to get better at it.
-We’re inherently distracted (thanks, Mother Nature) and thus need to consciously steer our attention back to the task.
-But our brain doesn’t want to stay focused, especially on boring tasks.
-It wants to get a series of dopamine shots from Instagram or Facebook.
-Resist the urge and it will get easier.
+Learn how to stay focused on a single task.
+Keeping your focus not only makes you more productive but also trains your mind to focus even better in the future.
+We’re inherently distracted and thus need to consciously steer our attention back to the task.
+Practice resisting the urge to check Facebook, and set breaks for yourself designated for those distractions instead.

 Narrow your view.
 Literally.
-I remember how I really wanted to work with two additional monitors in my previous job because I thought it would 10x my productivity (exaggerating a bit here).
+I remember how I really wanted to work with two additional monitors in my previous job because I thought it would 10x my productivity.
 Two months in, I noticed how I got more done when I was working on my laptop without additional monitors.
 The additional screens gave me more to look at and less to focus on.
-Using two monitors can seem productive but if it means that you have more surface for distractions, it can be counter-productive.
+Using two monitors can seem productive but if it means that you have more surface for distractions, it can be the opposite.

-A study by Akerstedt et al. from 2003 named “Shift work and disturbed sleep/wakefulness” found that the biggest issue for shift workers was not that they worked at night but that their sleep-wake pattern wasn’t constant.
-In other words, as long as you find the work rhythm that works for you and stick with it, you’re good.
+According to research, the biggest issue for shift workers is not that they worked at night, but that their sleep-wake pattern wasn’t consistent.
+This highlights the importance of finding a rhythm, for sleep and for work.
 You don’t have to get up at 6 AM to become a millionaire, despite what all the articles on the Internet are telling you.

 Some people work better at night, others in the morning.
 As long as you can align your optimal work time with your team, it doesn’t matter when you work.
 The goal of this tip is to help you find out when you work best and how much work you can handle.
-You need to find out what’s optimal for you and then optimize your schedule accordingly.
+Understanding what's best for you will allow you to your schedule accordingly.

-Being proactive about your productivity instead of reactive is key.
+Being proactive about your productivity is key.
 Mind you, not every day or hour has to be super productive.
-It’s okay to have “non-productive” days, which doesn’t mean you get nothing done.
-It just means you handle meetings and administrative work, which doesn’t in itself “produce” something.
-If you know, for example, that you need long chunks of time to handle complex tasks but have a good amount of meetings you need to take, try scheduling them all in one day to give you more space on other days.
+If you know that you need long periods of time to handle complex tasks but have a good amount of meetings you need to take, try scheduling them all in one day to give you more space on other days.
 Or split your work hours into meeting time and maker time.
 Forge your schedule after your productivity.

 Aim to learn how long you can focus and decide whether you’re a morning or evening person.
 Finding your rhythm is not just knowing when you work best, but also how much focus capacity you have.
 For example, I learned about myself that I’m the most productive in the morning and can split my day into two halves, separated by a workout.
 I know that I can get in 2-3 good sprints of work over 4 hours, when uninterrupted, and then need to recharge.
 That doesn’t always work out, but at least I know what perfect conditions look like.
 What does it look like for you?